Quantitative sports models, open to everyone

 stop at +115

 The worst American price we'll still take.
 Anything better than this is a value play.
-Anything worse and the edge is gone — walk away.
+Anything worse and the edge is gone, so walk away.
 This is how you discipline yourself against chasing a line that has moved.

 Edge %